Logo

 8. Contact the Bank Directly

-If any discrepancies remain, verify the document with the issuing bank to confirm its legitimacy.
+If discrepancies remain, verify the document with the issuing bank to confirm its legitimacy.

 Modern Technologies for Bank Statement Verification